 Templore as a campaign setting is decidedly different than the average fantasy RPG world.
 While it bears every element that makes other settings a fun and entertaining backdrop for roleplaying adventures, it offers its own twist on nearly every aspect of the traditional fantasy setting.
 In order to make playing a Templore game a unique experience, the tone and feel of the world have been flavored by darker themes.
-Magic and the supernatural is ever present, but mistrusted and shunned by most, who fear its power.
-There is no unified pantheon of gods to watch over the world; most mortals believe in gods, but are left to squabble with each other over who’s god is better.
+Magic and the supernatural is ever present, but mistrusted and shunned by most.
+There is no unified pantheon of gods to watch over the world; many races and cultures have their own wildly differing religious beliefs.
 The lore and history of the world is muddied by time and myth, and each race or culture of people have their own explanations of how the world was created and shaped that often contradict one another.
 The lines between good and evil are blurred into a wash of grey.
-Bigotry and xenophobia is an unfortunate reality, and matters of race, culture, and gender are not handled with such acceptance as one would like.
+Bigotry and xenophobia is an unfortunate reality.
 There is immense political intrigue among the various countries that divide the land.
 There is no common language or system of currency that all nations share.
 And amidst all of this are the people who inhabit the world, heroes and villains, lowly yeomen and majestic kings, people who struggle to survive and people who make history with each step they take.

 Things You Should Know

 2. There are House Rules: To better match the themes and tonality of the campaign world, the Pathfinder rules have been altered somewhat heavily.
 This was done to give the game a grittier, deadlier feel while in combat, and to help differentiate the way the world works mechanically from other campaign settings, especially where magic is concerned.

 The following pieces of media have served to inspire my creativity, and their influence is likely to be noticed in some measure within the world of Templore.